-A grading permit is also required for any development or construction activity on less than one (1) acre of land.
-However, said development and construction activities do not require a formal drainage and sedimentation control plan unless they are commercial or multi-family developments or a drainage and control plan is specifically requested by the planning commission.
-(Ord. of Feb.
-12, 1974; as replaced by Ord. #99-12, Sept.
-1999; Ord. #2001-13, Sept.
-2001; Ord. #2005-09, March 2005, and Ord. #2008-13, Oct.
-2008)
+A Grading Permit is also required for any development or construction activity on less than one (1) acre of land.
+However, said development and construction activities do not require a formal Stormwater Plan unless they are commercial or multi-family developments or a stormwater plan is specifically requested by the Planning Commission.